oxygenium-network/oxygenium/.autodoc/docs/markdown/flow/src/main/scala/org/alephium/flow/network/bootstrap/Broker.md

 2. What external dependencies does this code have?

-   This code depends on Akka, a toolkit and runtime for building highly concurrent, distributed, and fault-tolerant systems, and on the Alephium project, which provides the setting and configuration for the network.
+   This code depends on Akka, a toolkit and runtime for building highly concurrent, distributed, and fault-tolerant systems, and on the Oxygenium project, which provides the setting and configuration for the network.

 3. What is the license for this code?